 Somehow or another, I got back on the boat, but not before Middle Sister had some choice words.
 Because this is my story, I'm going to say that she wasn't very helpful in the situation, and of course if she'd been following my instructions to begin with, I wouldn't have been knocked off the boat.

 In writing this, I did a search on sailing terms, to try and figure out exactly what that piece is called that swung around and hit me.
-It is either boon or boom, I saw it written both ways (my one reader can provide the correct answer), and here's what the particular site said about that:
+Here's what a particular site had to say:

-" Respect the boon!
-Some of the most common sailing injuries are a result of not being aware when the boon is about to swing.
-To avoid a bump to the head, or even worse, being knocked overboard, one of the most important beginner sailing tips to always remember for both passengers and crew is to be conscious and respectful of the boon at all times."
+" Respect the boom!
+Some of the most common sailing injuries are a result of not being aware when the boom is about to swing.
+To avoid a bump to the head, or even worse, being knocked overboard, one of the most important beginner sailing tips to always remember for both passengers and crew is to be conscious and respectful of the boom at all times."